Disclaimer

 About the Great Dane

 He’s sometimes called a “gentle giant” or “the king of dogs.”
 He’s strong and big but has an energetic, friendly personality.
 His coat colors can be blue, harlequin, black, fawn, brindle, and mantle.
 He needs to be supervised when he’s around small children.
 He needs daily walks.
-His short coat doesn’t need much grooming.
+His short coat doesn’t require much grooming.
 He stands at least 30 inches high.

 Copyright CaninePals.Com.
 All Rights Reserved.